APC-Associated Adenomatous Polyposis – Definition

 - WNT-activated medulloblastoma (CTNNB1 wild type)

-In addition, genetic testing for an APC mutation should be considered for the following findings: early-onset colorectal carcinoma with few to no adenomatous polyps, dental abnormalities (e.g., supernumerary teeth), odontomas, osteomas, epidermoid cysts, duodenal adenomas and carcinomas, polyposis ventriculi, gastric, pancreatic, or small intestinal carcinoma.
+In addition, genetic testing for a pathogenic variant in APC should be considered for the following findings: early-onset colorectal carcinoma with few to no adenomatous polyps, dental abnormalities (e.g., supernumerary teeth), odontomas, osteomas, epidermoid cysts, duodenal adenomas and carcinomas, polyposis ventriculi, gastric, pancreatic, or small intestinal carcinoma.

 Genetic Diagnostics

-The diagnosis of “APC-associated adenomatous polyposis” is confirmed by detecting a heterozygous germline mutation of the APC gene by sequence or deletion/duplication analysis.
+The diagnosis of “APC-associated adenomatous polyposis” is confirmed by detecting a heterozygous pathogenic germline variant of the APC gene by sequence or deletion/duplication analysis.
 Panel examinations, in which several genes are recorded, can also be helpful.

 Diagnostic Criteria

-The diagnosis of “Familial Adenomatous Polyposis (FAP)” is confirmed by genetic evidence of a heterozygous germline mutation of the APC gene and one of the following findings:
+The diagnosis of “Familial Adenomatous Polyposis (FAP)” is confirmed by genetic evidence of a heterozygous pathogenic germline variant of the APC gene and one of the following findings:

 - At least 100 colorectal adenomatous polyps (in young patients or after colectomy, there may be fewer than 100 polyps)